keel/ajaxhook/README.md

 * Only for js client environment, which 'XMLHttpRequest' is available, not for node.js;
 * Author: [Keel](https://github.com/keel) ;

-I don't like [ajax-hook](https://github.com/wendux/Ajax-hook)'s API, a little complex, and it's use ES5 getter and setter, so I made this project(by different way), more HOOK style.
+I don't like [ajax-hook](https://github.com/wendux/Ajax-hook)'s API(a little complex API), and it use ES5 getter and setter, so I made this project(by different way), more HOOK style.

 ## Install
 ```